UNDER ARMOUR UNVEILS LONG-RANGE PLAN FOR NEW GLOBAL CAMPUS IN BALTIMORE

 At this point in 2021, the global pandemic’s current state means we’re still operating with a high level of uncertainty.
 That said, I remain appropriately cautious and confident in our future.
 We are on the path to becoming a stronger brand and a better run company.
 We are leading with greater purpose and more assertive discipline.
 And we are working hard to continue earning your trust with our actions and performance.

 Jerri L. DeVard has been a director of Under Armour since May 2017.
-Ms. DeVard served as Executive Vice President, Chief Customer Officer of Office Depot, Inc. from January 2018 to March 2020, leading their eCommerce and Customer Service functions as well as Marketing and Communications and as Executive Vice President and Chief Marketing Officer from September 2017 to December 2017.
-Prior thereto, Ms. DeVard served as Senior Vice President and Chief Marketing Officer of The ADT Corporation, a leading provider of home and business security services, from March 2014 through May 2016.
-From July 2012 to March 2014, she was Principal of DeVard Marketing Group, a firm specializing in advertising, branding, communications and traditional/digital/multicultural marketing strategies, and prior thereto served as Executive Vice President of Marketing for Nokia.
+Ms. DeVard served as Executive Vice President, Chief Customer Officer of Office Depot, Inc. from January 2018 to March 2020, leading their eCommerce and Customer Service functions and Marketing and Communications and as Executive Vice President and Chief Marketing Officer from September 2017 to December 2017.
+Before that, Ms. DeVard served as Senior Vice President and Chief Marketing Officer of The ADT Corporation, a leading provider of home and business security services, from March 2014 through May 2016.
+From July 2012 to March 2014, she was Principal of DeVard Marketing Group, a firm specializing in advertising, branding, communications and traditional/digital/multicultural marketing strategies.
+Before that, she served as Executive Vice President of Marketing for Nokia.
 Ms. DeVard served in a number of senior marketing roles throughout her career, including as Senior Vice President of Marketing and Senior Vice President, Marketing Communications and Brand Management of Verizon Communications, Inc., Chief Marketing Officer of the e-Consumer business at Citibank N.A. and other senior marketing positions at Revlon Inc., Harrah’s Entertainment, the NFL’s Minnesota Vikings and the Pillsbury Company.
-Ms. DeVard currently serves on the Board of Directors of Cars.com and is a member of its compensation and nominating and governance committees
+Ms. DeVard currently serves on the Board of Directors of Cars.com and is a member of its Compensation and Nominating and Governance Committees.

 Mohamed A. El-Erian has been a director of Under Armour since October 2018 and Lead Director since May 2020.
 Dr. El-Erian served as CEO and Co-Chief Investment Officer of PIMCO, one of the world’s premier investment management firms, from December 2007 to March 2014.
-He currently serves as Chief Economic Advisor of Allianz, the corporate parent of PIMCO, a role he has held since March 2014 and is President-Elect of Queens’ College Cambridge, taking office in October 2020.
+He currently serves as Chief Economic Advisor of Allianz, the corporate parent of PIMCO, a role he has held since March 2014, and is the President of Queens’ College, Cambridge.
 Dr. El-Erian joined PIMCO in 1999 as a senior member of the portfolio management and investment strategy group.
 In February 2006, he became president and CEO of Harvard Management Company, the entity responsible for managing the university’s endowment, before returning to PIMCO in 2007 to serve as co-CEO and co-CIO.
 From December 2012 to January 2017, he was chair of the U.S. President’s Global Economic Development Council.
 Previously, he was a managing director at Salomon Smith Barney/Citigroup in London and worked at the International Monetary Fund for 15 years, rising to the position of Deputy Director.
 He is a board member of the National Bureau of Economic Research serving on its Executive Committee, and chairs the Microsoft Investment Advisory Committee.
 Dr. El-Erian also serves as non-executive director of Barclays plc and is also a columnist for Bloomberg and a contributing editor at the Financial Times.

 Karen W. Katz has been a director of Under Armour since October 2014.
 Ms. Katz served as President and CEO of Neiman Marcus Group LTD LLC, one of the world’s leading luxury and fashion retailers, from 2010 to February 2018.
 Having joined Neiman Marcus in 1985, Ms. Katz served in key executive and leadership roles in the company’s merchant, stores and eCommerce organizations as Executive Vice President—Stores, a member of the Office of the Chairman of Neiman Marcus Group, and President, Neiman Marcus Online, and President and CEO, Neiman Marcus Stores.
-Ms. Katz serves on the Board of Directors of Humana Inc. and is a member of its Audit Committee and on the Board of Directors of Casper Sleep and is a member of its Compensation Committee and Chair of its Nominating and Governance Committee.
-Ms. Katz also serves on the Board of Directors of private consumer companies including B8TA and Skylar.
+Ms. Katz serves on the Board of Directors of Humana Inc. and is a member of its Nominating, Governance & Sustainability and Technology Committees, on the Board of Directors of Casper Sleep Inc. and is a member of its Compensation Committee and Chair of its Nominating and Governance Committee and on the Board of Directors of The RealReal, Inc.

 Wes Moore has been a director of Under Armour since October 2020.
-Since April 2017, Mr. Moore has served as Chief Executive Officer of the Robin Hood Foundation, New York City’s largest poverty-fighting organization.
-Prior thereto, Mr. Moore founded and served as Chief Executive Officer of BridgeEdU, an innovative technology platform addressing the college completion and job placement crisis from July 2014 to February 2017 and served as its Chairman from June 2017 to June 2019, when it was acquired.
+Mr. Moore served as Chief Executive Officer of the Robin Hood Foundation, one of New York City’s largest poverty-fighting organizations, from April 2017 to May 2021.
+Before that, Mr. Moore founded and served as Chief Executive Officer of BridgeEdU, an innovative technology platform addressing the college completion and job placement crisis from July 2014 to February 2017 and served as its Chairman from June 2017 to June 2019, when it was acquired.
 Mr. Moore worked as an investment banker with Citigroup and served as a White House Fellow to Secretary of State Condoleezza Rice from 2006-2007.
 Mr. Moore is a decorated army combat veteran and a New York Times and Wall Street Journal bestselling author.
-Mr. Moore currently serves on the Board of Directors of Longview Acquisition Corp. and is a member of its Audit, Compensation and Nominating and Corporate Governance Committees, on the Board of Directors of Green Thumb Industries Inc. and is a member of its Audit and Compensation Committees and the Board of Directors of IAC/INTERACTIVECORP.
+Mr. Moore currently serves on the Board of Directors of Longview Acquisition Corp. and is a member of its Audit, Compensation and Nominating and Corporate Governance Committees, on the Board of Directors of Green Thumb Industries Inc. and is a member of its Audit and Compensation Committees and on the Board of Directors of IAC/INTERACTIVECORP.

 Eric T. Olson has been a director of Under Armour since July 2012.
 Admiral Olson retired from the United States Navy in 2011 as an Admiral after 38 years of military service.
 He served in special operations units throughout his career, during which he earned a Master’s Degree in National Security Affairs and was awarded several decorations for leadership and valor including the Defense Distinguished Service Medal and the Silver Star.
 Admiral Olson’s career culminated as the head of the United States Special Operations Command from July 2007 to August 2011, where he was responsible for the mission readiness of all Army, Navy, Air Force, and Marine Corps special operations forces.
 In this capacity, he led over 60,000 people and managed an annual budget in excess of ten billion dollars.
-Since June 2019, Admiral Olson has served as the Chief Executive Officer of HANS Premium Water, a clean water solution for homes.
-He also serves as President and Managing Member of ETO Group, LLC, since September 2011, supporting a wide range of private and public sector organizations.
-Admiral Olson serves on the Board of Directors of Iridium Communications, Inc. and is a member of its nominating and corporate governance committee and also serves as Chairman of the non-profit Special Operations Warrior Foundation.
+Admiral Olson served as Chief Executive Officer of HANS Premium Water, a clean water solution for homes, from June 2019 to May 2020.
+He has served as President and Managing Member of ETO Group, LLC since September 2011, supporting a wide range of private and public sector organizations.
+Admiral Olson also serves on the Board of Directors of Iridium Communications, Inc. and is a member of its Nominating and Corporate Governance committee.
+Admiral Olson also serves as Chairman Emeritus of the non-profit Special Operations Warrior Foundation.

 Harvey L. Sanders has been a director of Under Armour since November 2004.
 Mr. Sanders is the former Chairman of the Board of Directors, Chief Executive Officer and President of Nautica Enterprises, Inc. He served as Chairman from 1993 to 2003 and as Chief Executive Officer and President from 1977 to 2003, until VF Corporation acquired Nautica Enterprises, Inc. in 2003.
 Mr. Sanders currently serves as a member of the Board of Directors for the Boomer Esiason Foundation for Cystic Fibrosis and the enCourageKids Foundation and as a member of the Board of Trustees of the University of Maryland College Park Foundation.